JiriTrecak/Warp/README.md

 **Serialization**

-Sometimes, you woud like to serialize your object, for storing or to update information on server.
+Sometimes, you would like to serialize your object, for storing or to update information on the server.
 Use following to achieve that:

 ```swift
 // Create user